 The Netherlands elite

 The Dutch contribution is an important addition to the event.
-Our very own world top-level athlete, Dafne Schippers and Churandy Martina, will run in the 100 metres at the FBK Stadion on Sunday 22 May.
+Our very own world top-level athlete, Dafne Schippers and Churandy Martina, are welcome guests at the FBK Stadium.

 Athletes from across the world come to Hengelo every year.
 Greats such as Carl Lewis, Sebastian Coe and Haile Gebrselassie have all competed at Hengelo.
 Gebrselassie even set four world records at Hengelo: in the 5,000 metres, the two-mile event and twice in the 10,000 metres.
 He was also appointed Honorary Citizen of Hengelo and is even known as ‘Mr Hengelo’.